phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 | >negative1231-2.2
 | TA\ **C**\ CT

-The k-mer with the degenerate base would expand into three separate k-mers for the same subtype at the same position.
+The k-mer with the degenerate base would expand into three separate k-mers for the same genotype at the same position.
 Once the code was ran, these three positive k-mers would only count as 1 k-mer for the results outputs.

-Expanded k-mers where if any of the positive k-mers are found in this set, you have subtype 2.2:
+Expanded k-mers where if any of the positive k-mers are found in this set, you have genotype 2.2:

 | >1231-2.2
 | TA\ **A**\ CT